rajeshwarpatlolla/ionic-timepicker/README.md

 **$scope.timePickerObject** is the object, that we need to pass to the directive.
 The properties of this object are as follows.

 **a) inputEpochTime** (Optional) : This the input epoch time to which the time will set initially.
 This is mandatory if you wish to show the time on the button, even before opening the popup.
-Default value is current hour.
+Default value is current time.

 **b) step** (Optional) : This the minute increment / decrement step.
 Default value is `15`